Posts

 Image

 Tubing Down the San Marcos River Linda here for Adventures with BeeGee.
-We’ve been adventuring more aggressively since Salkantay.
+We’ve been adventuring more aggressively since the Salkantay trek.
 My goal this August is to continue the adventuring while catching up on blog entries to ensure we preserve these great memories.
 On Saturday, July 20th, Jarrett, a friend of ours, and I went tubing down the San Marcos River.
 I realized I had been living in Austin for almost four years now and had not done this iconic Hill Country tourist activity.
-To be honest, we probably had not done it before because I only learned how to swim last year and am not the most comfortable with water.
-The San Marcos River is relatively shallow and the heat in Texas is unbearable, so if you want to enjoy the outdoors but are uncomfortable with water, this is a great option.
-The water is initially cold, but once the sun comes out, it starts feeling like a great relief from just laying on your tube.
-If you’re comfortable with water and swimming, I suggest taking a...
+To be honest, we probably hadn't done it before because I only learned how to swim last year and am not the most comfortable in the water.
+The San Marcos River is relatively shallow, and the heat in Texas is unbearable, so if you want to enjoy the outdoors but are uncomfortable with water, this is a great option.
+The water is initially cold, but once the sun comes out, it starts feeling like a great relief from just lying on your tube.
+If you’re comfortable with water and swimming, I su...

 Trip Report: Big Bend Round 2